CarmeTeam/Carme-Docu/UserDoc/Projects/project-set-admin/project-set-admin.md

-# How to set an active member as project-admin
+# How to set a user as project-admin

 **Note:** This option appears in the project-detail page and is only visible to `project-admins`.
 To access the project-detail page, go to `Projects`, then click on the project name of interest.
 Only `active members` can become `project-admins`.